adsarwate/advising-notes/WritingTips.md

 * Being verbose: start out by writing lots of explanation of what you are doing and why.
 For example: "Now what we need to do is upper bound $\beta^2(x)$ by a constant that does not depend on $x$.
 There are two ways to do this: one by analyzing the recursion in equation (5) and the other by doing a Taylor series expansion.
 Let's try the second approach first."
 That way when you go back to those notes later you will remember what you were thinking at the time.

 Always, always, always keep in mind who your *intended reader* is.
 This will change the way you write things!
 You may be writing for yourself, writing for a student in a class, writing for a peer/colleague, writing for an expert in your sub-problem, or writing for someone else entirely.
 Here I'm using ``writing'' but it can also mean giving a talk, teaching a class, etc.

+Another thing is that you might be writing for yourself now, but if you will be writing for a different audience later, you might want to start writing that way to make your life easier later.

+Once you have some small thing proved, taking the time to write it up as cleanly and clearly as you can for as broad an audience as you can manage is a good exercise -- you may decide to take out some of the explanations but cutting is easier than adding things in after getting negative reviews from confused readers.

 ### Technical writing